rktjmp/hotpot.nvim/README.md

 ## Operator Pending

-Hotpot expects the user to specify most maps themselves, via the API functions listed above.
+Hotpot expects the user to specify most maps themselves via the API functions listed above.
 It does provide one `<Plug>` mapping for operator-pending eval.

 ```viml